CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise 1: Understanding the Lifecycle of Model Development.md

   ![](./media/image-48.png)

 ### Task 1.2: Understand a flow
+In this task, you will explore **Prompt flow** a feature within the Azure AI Studio.

 1. A flow in Prompt flow serves as an executable workflow that streamlines the development of your LLM-based AI application.
 It provides a comprehensive framework for managing data flow and processing within your application.